5. The Printers and Publishers

 Poultry, and Sold by J. MacKinlay, Strand.[1]

-Sporadic works followed such as poems of J B Drayton (1815), an edition of
+Sporadic works followed such as poems of J B Drayton (1815), A Code of Signals for … Merchant’s Ships

 and his range becomes more extensive and more demanding.
 In 1826 Jennings